layer-3/docs/docs/legacy/architecture/system-overview.md

 An electronic communication network (ECN) is a computerized system that automatically matches buy and sell orders for securities in the market.
 ECN trading is especially helpful when participants in different geographical areas wish to complete a secure transaction without the use of a third party.

 The ECN aggregates the books of brokers and market makers in different locations.
 This leads to deeper liquidity and larger order books and thus a tighter bid-ask spread and faster order execution.
-Traders can get more attractive spreads and better order flow.&#x20;
+Traders can get more attractive spreads and better order flow.

-An additional benefit of the ECN's order aggregation is better price transparency for all participating brokers and market makers.&#x20;
+An additional benefit of the ECN's order aggregation is better price transparency for all participating brokers and market makers.

-Using an ECN counters market fragmentation issues, while maintaining the decentralization aspect of the crypto trading market.&#x20;
+Using an ECN counters market fragmentation issues, while maintaining the decentralization aspect of the crypto trading market.

 _\[INSERT: ECN Deal Flow Graphic (in preparation)]_

 ECN provides brokers access to global financial markets; the Yellow Network protocol forms a decentralized ECN for digital assets.

-## &#x20;<a href="#o8p3zt8mxh94" id="o8p3zt8mxh94"></a>
+## <a href="#o8p3zt8mxh94" id="o8p3zt8mxh94"></a>